lbdl/garble_blarf/README.md

 The comparison is not the, point the transcription is, the models get downloaded by the client, there are lot of them by default so it may take a while.
 I will decided which is a decent subset if you add an issue and let me know some stats (see the comparison tool for how to do this, I may just automate it)
   No idea how good it is anything other than english (again comparisons).

 The application runs from a `cli` i.e from the terminal.
 If you have no experience with this get ready for a new thrill, the thrill of text and NO BUTTONS, huzzah.
 If you are on a mac then press the command ley and the space bar, The command button is the one with the ⌘ symbol on it.
-Now type `teminal` open it.
+Now type `terminal` open it.

 I will add more instructions but, well, it's a `cli`, there may be a GUI at some point if people request it.
 Reads in the db for voice memos stored in iCloud and transcibes automagically.